-Next time you’re shopping for detergent, you’ll know the pros, cons and key facts of all main types.
+Next time you’re shopping for detergent, you’ll know the pros, cons, and key facts of all the main types.
 Maybe you’ll find something that’s better suited to your laundry routine.

 Stay tuned for our ultimate guide on the different types of detergent and what key factors to look out for.

 - Laundry detergents come in four main types: powder, liquid, pods, and tablets.

 - Eco-friendly and hypoallergenic detergents are available for those with sensitivities or environmental concerns.

 - Detergents work by using surfactants, enzymes, bleaches, brighteners, and builders to remove stains and dirt from clothes.

 - Choose laundry detergent based on factors like washing machine type, water temperature, skin sensitivity, scent, and eco-credentials.

 What Is the Difference Between Soap and Detergent?

 You might see laundry soap and laundry detergent advertised by retailers.
 But what’s the difference?